Mended futures for every family.

 Contact us about scheduling a session with Martha.

-Mary is a Licensed Resident-in-Marriage and Family Therapy pursuing her licensure as a Marriage and Family Therapist in the state of Virginia.
+Mary is a Licensed Marriage and Family Therapist in the state of Virginia.
 Mary graduated with a Master’s Degree in Marriage and Family Therapy from Liberty University.

-Mary primarily works with children, adolescents, couples, families, and individuals diagnosed with or experiencing symptoms consistent with the following diagnoses: Anxiety, Depression, Obsessive-Compulsive Disorder, Gender Dysphoria, Borderline Personality Disorder, and Adjustment Disorders.
+Mary works with a variety of clients including children, adolescents, couples, families, and individuals diagnosed with or experiencing symptoms consistent with the following diagnoses: Anxiety, Depression, PTSD, Obsessive-Compulsive Disorder, Gender Dysphoria, Borderline Personality Disorder, and Adjustment Disorders.

 In Mary’s spare time, she enjoys traveling, hiking, reading, baking, and spending time with family and friends.